What are strategic life planning frameworks?

 Psychologist Martin Seligman’s PERMA model (Positive Emotion, Engagement, Relationships, Meaning, Accomplishment) offers a research-backed framework for defining what a flourishing life contains [5].
 Strategic life planning frameworks for goal setting borrow this insight: your personal mission and vision planning should cover all five dimensions of well-being, not stop at achievement.

 Most personal mission statements fail for being too vague to guide decisions.
-If you want a deeper look at how values connect to goal selection, our guide on value-based goal setting covers the research behind aligning goals with what you actually care about.
-A useful mission statement is specific enough to help you say no. If your mission centers on being present for your children during their early years, that filters out opportunities requiring 70-hour weeks, regardless of how appealing the salary looks.
+A useful one is specific enough to help you say no. If your mission centers on being present for your children during their early years, that filters out opportunities requiring 70-hour weeks, regardless of the salary.
+Our guide on value-based goal setting covers the research behind aligning goals with what you actually care about.

 The mission-vision development process